rust-lang/cargo/src/doc/src/reference/unstable.md

 #### `include`

-* Type: string, array of strings, or array of tables
+* Type: array of strings, or array of tables
 * Default: none

 Loads additional config files.
 Paths are relative to the config file that